jeffersonlee19/jeffersonlee19.github.io/trading.md

 title: Trading
 subtitle: Money to make money
 ---
-Trading using TDAmeritrade.
+Trading using TDAmeritrade through application thinkorswim.
-  * Largest holding (as of August 4th 2019): __Boeing__
+  * Largest holding (as of January 1st 2020): __Boeing__
+  * 2019 year: 4.55% portfolio growth

-Python code of commission calculator on mac.
-Standalone application using py2app.
+Python code of commission calculator on mac on a standalone application using py2app.

 ```python
 import tkinter as tk